deadlydog/deadlydog.github.io/_drafts/2024-05-08-My-favourite-git-aliases.md

 Typing `git browse` will open the remote repository in your default web browser.

 __Tip:__ Use this to open the repository in GitHub or Azure DevOps to create pull requests after committing changes to a branch and pushing them up, if you prefer the PR creation web experience to the IDE experience.

+__Note:__ `start` is a Windows command to open a file or URL in the default application.
+You may need to adjust this for the Linux/Mac equivalent, which is may be `open` for Mac and `xdg-open` for Linux.

 ---